 In some cases, when you restore a large amount of content to your DSpace, the internal database counts (called "sequences") may get out of sync with the Handles of the content you just restored.
-As a best practice, it is highly recommended to always re-run the "update-sequences" script on your DSpace database after a larger scale restore.
+As a best practice, it is highly recommended to always re-run the "update-sequences.sql" script on your DSpace database after a larger scale restore.
 This database script should be run while DSpace is stopped (you may either stop Tomcat or just the DSpace webapps).
 PostgreSQL/Oracle must be running.
-Simply run:
+The script can be found in the following locations for PostgreSQL and Oracle, respectively: